Physician Assistant, M.M.S.

 As health care professionals, PAs must be sensitive to the value of human dignity.
 This value is manifested in behaviors and attitudes demonstrating inclusion, sensitivity to the well-being of others and honesty in all endeavors.
 PA students, therefore, are held to standards of professional behavior in areas including overall conduct, academics, health information, daily interactions with others, clinical compliance, patient encounters, title identification, attire and attendance.

 The complex nature of medicine and the condensed educational time frame of the PA program combine to create a curriculum that is very rewarding, yet also rigorous, time-consuming and intense.
-Whether engaged in classroom and lab activity, reading and studying, or clinical rotation obligations, students should plan to be involved in program requirements all day, every weekday and some weekends for the duration of the program.
+Whether engaged in classroom and lab activity, reading and studying, or clinical rotation obligations, students should plan to be involved in program requirements all day, every weekday and many weekends for the duration of the program.
 It is recommended that students do not work during the 27 months they are enrolled in the program.
 Additionally, students may not work for the PA program nor serve as instructional faculty or clinical/administrative staff.

 Technical Standards